Gloomwood

 - 3 % negative mentions

-The graphics of Gloomwood are characterized by a nostalgic, low-poly aesthetic reminiscent of late 90s and early 2000s games, particularly drawing inspiration from titles like Thief and Bloodborne.
-While some players appreciate the retro style for its charm and atmospheric qualities, others find the visuals dated and lacking in polish.
-Overall, the game's art direction effectively complements its immersive gameplay and horror elements, creating a unique blend of old and new that resonates well with fans of the genre.
+The graphics of *Gloomwood* are characterized by a nostalgic, low-poly aesthetic reminiscent of late 90s and early 2000s games, particularly drawing inspiration from titles like *Thief* and *Resident Evil*.
+While some players appreciate the retro style for its atmospheric and immersive qualities, others find the visuals dated and lacking in polish.
+Overall, the game's art direction effectively complements its horror themes, creating a unique blend of old-school charm and modern gameplay mechanics.

 “The graphics are, let's say, rudimentary, and some of the mechanics are a bit janky--especially opening/closing doors--but these are things you'd expect from an early access game.”